sebastian-asprilla/hello-word/README.md

 # hello-word
-Hi,name is sebastian, i from colombia,i live in medellin,i´m study in sena
+Hi,name is sebastian, i from colombia,i live in medellin,i´m study in at sena